YugabyteDB-Samples/yb-workload-simulator/README.md

 ### How to run this App

-This is a walk through of how to get the Demo up in a YBA (Yugabyte Anywhere UI) environment in AWS.
+This is a walk through of how to get the Demo up in a YBA (YugabyteDB Anywhere UI) environment in AWS.

 The first thing that is needed is for you to complete the steps above in order to create the JAR file.
 After that there will be a `yb-simu-base-app.jar` file in the “target” directory of the “yb-simulation-base-demo-app-main” folder

-Lets go over some prerequisites: You need everything above including Java, Maven, and Yugabyte installed on your local machine.
+Lets go over some prerequisites: You need everything above including Java, Maven, and YugabyteDB installed on your local machine.
 It should be noted that if this is your first time using the AWS pem file you need to change the permistions of the .pem file with the following command:

 ```sh
 chmod 400 <name of your .pem file>
 ```

 ![image](https://user-images.githubusercontent.com/78859174/192046522-6ca91219-e137-456f-b6cf-ba800fc11a61.png)

 ![image](https://user-images.githubusercontent.com/78859174/192046645-8d7926a8-4304-4ff2-9b49-605400d3ae45.png)